-Cadets with an interest in nursing will declare a biology major for their freshman year and indicate their interest in nursing on the registration form.
-This action will provide a nursing faculty member advisor rather than a biology advisor.
-Following mid-semester grades of the spring semester of the freshman year, students may apply to the nursing program.
-Following a review of application items as listed below, students will officially be accepted into the nursing program.
+Cadets interested in applying to nursing will be admitted through the Undergraduate Admissions Office according to the requirements and standards described in the Admissions section of the University Catalog.
+Cadets will declare biology as their major for the freshman year and also indicate their interest in nursing on the registration form.
+In the spring semester of the freshman year, students may apply to the nursing program.
 A total of 24 cadets will be accepted into the nursing major.
-The following criteria are used:
+Following a review of application, students will officially be accepted into the nursing program.